LuticaCANARD/LuticaCANARD/README.md

 * English

 ## Profile
-- studying Electric engineering and Dara science both in university.
+- studying Electric engineering and Data science both in university.
 - Main major : Electric engineering
 - I have intersting about signal systems on railway.
 - I'm working on game company now.